***Please note: The 2020 Summer Olympics were postponed and are now being held in the summer of 2021**

 A 9 judge panel is used to determine the score for each event.
 The difficulty score is determined by 2 judges.
 The execution score is determined by 5 judges; the score is calculated by dropping the highest and the lowest score from these judges and averaging the other 3 scores.
 The remaining 2 judges on the panel are the reference judges.

-Top Contenders for the U.S. Olympic Team
+The U.S. Olympic Team